FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 end
 ```
 <br>
-Now let us check if our disciriminator is working:
+Now let us check if our discriminator is working:

 ```julia
 # Dummy Disc